Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 9. Webflow CMS for designer‑led marketing sites

 Webflow is built with designers in mind.
-It provides a visual editor that lets users create web pages by adding HTML components and changing CSS elements, then automatically generating code based on those visual designs.
+It provides a visual editor that lets users craft pages by adding HTML components and changing CSS elements, automatically generating code.

 Webflow CMS for SEO.jpeg